jmblog/openspending-icons/README.md

 ### Deploying to your own GitHub page

-If you would like to deploy your web application in the `dist` directory to a GitHub Page, see [https://github.com/yeoman/yeoman/wiki/Deployment]().
+If you would like to deploy your web application to your GitHub Page, see [https://github.com/yeoman/yeoman/wiki/Deployment]().